rahulpudurkar/FoodPunk/README.md

 4. Push to the branch (`git push origin feature-branch`).
 5. Open a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or suggestions, feel free to reach out at [your.email@example.com](mailto:your.email@example.com).
+For any questions or suggestions, feel free to reach out at [rahulpudurkar68@gmail.com](mailto:rahulpudurkar68@gmail.com).
 ```

-This version of the `README.md` is tailored for a Flutter and Firebase-based application, highlighting the relevant technologies, project structure, and setup instructions.
-You can customize the file further based on any additional specifics of your project.